Submit a news tip

 Take a look below:

-Pokemon Pokopia announces first event, adds Hoppip, Skiploom, and Jumpluff
+Pokemon Pokopia event Hoppip, Skiploom, Jumpluff

 Pokemon Pokopia launch is just starting to take place, and we already know about the game’s first event which will feature Hoppip, Skiploom, and Jumpluff.
 These three creatures will be added to the game.